 What is ovulation bleeding?

-Spotting between periods: when can you have it?
+Spotting between periods: when is it normal?

 Spotting before ovulation